 - Standard rubric: Used for numerical scoring.
 This type of rubric allows you to enter scale values and criteria percentages.
 The criteria percentages combined must equal 100% as each criterion represents a percentage of the student’s overall grade.
 The maximum grade value for this type of rubric will be the same as the highest scale value entered.

 - Qualitative rubric: Used for providing feedback without the use of numerical scoring.
 The scale and criteria used for this type of rubric are more descriptive than measurable.

-- Custom rubric – can be modified to suit your grading needs.
+- Custom rubric: This can be modified to suit your grading needs.
 Descriptive scales and criteria can be entered while each rubric cell can be allocated its own point value, as well as written feedback.

-- Grading form – used for providing feedback with or without the use of numerical scoring or scaled criteria.
-The criteria used is more descriptive than measurable and each criterion is standard as opposed to having scaled levels, as in rubrics.
+- Grading form: Used for providing feedback with or without the use of numerical scoring or scaled criteria.
+The criteria used are more descriptive than measurable and each criterion is standard as opposed to having scaled levels, as in rubrics.
 Numerical scoring can be added for each individual criterion and these will be added together to create an overall grade.